timetag/timetag.github.io/docs/workflow.rst

 Additional Info:
-States can loop to themselves
+ - States can loop to themselves.
-Labels can be written underneath the state (e.g. when they become too long to fit) with

-SHIFT + M (think: Mark)
+ - Labels can be written underneath the state (e.g. when they become too long to fit) with SHIFT + M (think: Mark)

+TODO:explain the following and add more functions
 .. code::

   COINCIDENCE()
   TABLE()

 Allowed action definitions
+TODO: Insert graph
 .. code::

     a--1-->b: